Without financial contributions from caring individuals and business,

 All proceeds from the shop go directly towards providing quality care for the 300 residents with intellectual disability in our care.
 So you can get rid of unwanted items and help our children at the same time!

 Apart from a wide range of second hand clothing in all sizes, we also stock china, kitchenware, books, toys, linen, furniture, small appliances and bric-a-brac.
-So if you’re planning a clear out at home, please bring all your unwanted items to the shop – on the corner of 3rd Street & 8th Avenue, Edenvale – or drop them off at Domitilla and Danny Hyams Home in Edenglen.
+So if you’re planning a clear out at home, please bring all your unwanted items to the shop – De’ Sun Place, 33, 8th Avenue, Edenvale – or drop them off at Domitilla and Danny Hyams Home in Edenglen.

 Mon-Fri from 09h00-16h00

 Buy our products

 These items are available at Domitilla & Danny Hyams Home (79 Wagenaar Rd/cnr Harris Ave) in Edenglen and at our second hand shop at De’ Sun Place, 33, 8th Avenue, Edenvale

 These rosaries are made with the help of residents as part of their therapy programme at Elvira Rota Village

 The English version of the story of Domittila and Danny Hyams told by Italian journalist and author, Daniela Taiocchi.

 The story of Domittila and Danny Hyams told by Italian journalist and author, Daniela Taiocchi.

 The original Italian version.